-S AFETY critical flight systems require extensive validation before entry into service.
-Validation of the flight control system is becoming more difficult due to the increased use of advanced flight control algorithms, e.g., nonlinear flight controls systems.
-NASA's Aviation Safety Program aims to reduce the fatal (commercial) aircraft accident rate by 90% by 2022 [1].
-A key challenge to achieving this goal is the need for improved validation and certification tools for the flight systems.
-The current certification and validation procedure involves analysis, simulations, and experimental techniques such as flight tests [1].
-Before flight tests, extensive analyses and simulations are performed to validate safety of the system.
+Safety critical flight systems require extensive validation prior to entry into service.
+Validation of the flight control system is becoming more difficult due to the increased use of advanced flight control algorithms, e.g. nonlinear flight controls systems.
+NASA's Aviation Safety Program (AvSP) aims to reduce the fatal (commercial) aircraft accident rate by 90% by 2022.1 A key challenge to achieving this goal is the need for extensive validation and certification tools for the flight systems.
+The current certification and validation procedure involves analysis, simulations, and experimental techniques such as flight tests.1 Prior to flight tests, extensive analyses and simulations are performed to validate safety of the system.
 Standard practice is to assess the closed-loop stability and performance characteristics of the aircraft flight control system around numerous trim conditions using linear analysis tools.
-These
+These techniques include stability margins, robustness analyses and worst-case analyses.
+These linear analyses are supplemented with Monte Carlo simulations of the full nonlinear equations of motion to provide further confidence in the system performance.